Hemang-develops/dynamic-portfolio-nextjs/apps/admin/README.md

 npm run dev
 ```

-The admin UI runs on [http://localhost:3001](http://localhost:3001) when started from the repository root (`npm run dev` starts both the web and admin workspaces).
+The admin UI runs on [http://localhost:3001](http://localhost:3001) when started from the repository root (`npm run dev` starts the API, web, and admin workspaces).

 ## Features